Altacal Audubon’s Snow Goose Festival of the Pacific Flyway

 See you next year at the

-Speaker Series Meetings for the general community are normally held on the third Monday of each month at 6:30 pm.
-In December the meeting is held on the second Monday.
+Monthly Programs and Presentations for the general community are held on the 3rd Monday of each month at 6:30 pm.
+In December the meeting is held on the 2nd Monday.

 In June, July, and August there are no meetings.